mkarsalan/PA1-Rasterizer/README.md

 ## Project structure

-The project has 6 parts, divided into 3 sections, worth a total of 100 possible points.
-Some require only a few lines of code, while others are more substantial.

 **Section I: Rasterization (suggested completion checkpoint: Sunday 1/29)**

-* Part 1: Rasterizing single-color triangles (15 pts)
+* Part 1: Rasterizing single-color triangles
-* Part 2: Antialiasing triangles (15 pts)
+* Part 2: Antialiasing triangles
-* Part 3: Transforms (10 pts)
+* Part 3: Transforms

 **Section II: Sampling**

-* Part 4: Barycentric coordinates (20 pts)
+* Part 4: Barycentric coordinates
-* Part 5: "Pixel sampling" for texture mapping (20 pts)
+* Part 5: "Pixel sampling" for texture mapping

 **Section III: Scan Line**

-* Part 6: Scan Line (30 pts)
+* Part 6: Scan Line

 There is a fair amount of code in the CGL library, which we will be using for future assignments.
 The relevant header files for this assignment are *vector2D.h*, *matrix3x3.h*, *color.h*, and *renderer.h*.